 There's a fairly big fanclub for Danny/Juniper Lee (The Life and Times of Juniper Lee), though some find it squicky because of the age difference.
 Though once June is aged up from 11 to 13, there is less Squick.

 Danny and almost every Disney princess has more than likely been done at least once in the Cartoon X-Overs section on Fanfiction.net.
-That is, whenever they're not being paired with Sora of Kingdom Hearts or Ash Ketchum of Pokémon.
+That is, whenever they're not being paired with Sora from Kingdom Hearts or Ash Ketchum from Pokémon.

-Tumblr once exploded with Norman/Dipper fanart (Norman of ParaNorman) and Dipper. of Gravity Falls) fanart tagged under Parapines.
+Tumblr once exploded with Norman (ParaNorman) and Dipper (Gravity Falls) fanart tagged under Parapines.
 This mostly seems to stem from their supernatural connections and general adorableness.
 So far, the art remains rather tame and limited to G-rated interactions like kissing.
 Examples: .
+The Norman and Dipper shipping grew into a sort Multi-player crossover entitled Mystery Kids or Spook Crew.
+Members include but are not limited to Dib, Raz, Coraline, and Courage Examples:

 Steven/Mabel is starting to grow in popularity, as well.